crysalead/chaos-orm/docs/models.md

 #### <a name="global_scope"></a>Global scope

 In cases where you always want finders results to be constrained to some conditions by default, some global query options can be setted at a model level.
-Default options can be defined by the `static $_query` property inside the model class or the `::query()` method like the following:
+Default options can be defined by the `static $_query` property inside the model class or by using the `::query()` method like the following:

 ```php
 Galleries::query([